 When people are speaking with devices such as Alexa, Google, or Siri, it’s typically to accomplish some sort of action, or get a question answered.
 The interface you design is one that tries to identify the intention of the person speaking, and then looks to invoke an action that can fulfill it.

 The model for conversational interfaces can represent the dialog around initiating an action, like what a user might say to invoke the assistant.
 An example might be, “I want to talk to the home chef”.
 It can also define how to identify conversation parameters or arguments in what people are saying, like “I want a quick, hot lunch”.
 Finally, you can model the response and how to go about fulfilling it.

-For our chatbot, we modeled both the dialogue content and fulfillment content in Kentico Cloud.
-For the Google Assistant prototype, all of the fulfillment content was in Kentico Cloud, and the conversation design itself was developed using API.AI.
+For our chatbot, we modeled both the dialogue content and fulfillment content in Kontent.
+For the Google Assistant prototype, all of the fulfillment content was in Kontent, and the conversation design itself was developed using API.AI.

 Which companies should consider creating their own chatbots or digital assistant applications?

 Not too long ago, chatbots were a bit niche.
 You’d see the odd one pop up, but generally speaking they were as thick as champ (Irish for “really stupid”).
 They have rapidly grown in popularity and are getting not only smarter, but also more useful; suggesting products and allowing for order completion right within the chat itself.

 I think digital assistants such as Alexa, Google Assistant, and Siri represent a really exciting new channel for companies whose services can provide meaningful value, such as a skill or action, that the assistant can carry out.
 If content is required as part of fulfilling the request from a user, then—rather than having that content on multiple platforms—a company should manage it in one place, like Kontent, that can be accessed from multiple channels.

 What attributes of going headless did your team like or dislike?